aliasfoxkde/storyweaver/docs/PLANNING.md

 - [ ] Text to speach features are not working.
 - [ ] Image re-generation and image to image editing are not working.
 - [ ] I am unable to close the "History" right click menu and the only way to exit is to refresh the page.
+- [ ] Stories need to develop character personas and keep consistancy between images (with the core system managing the character names, descriptions, personality, look and feel, etc.)